What to Include in an Undergraduate Dissertation Introduction

 Your research questions are formulations from the objectives you wrote down.
 Again, they should be geared towards achieving the overall aim of the undergraduate dissertation.
 Match each purpose to a corresponding question.

-In summary, you should ask your supervisor, school or club essay for a detailed structure for your undergraduate dissertation.
+In summary, you should ask your supervisor, school for a detailed structure for your undergraduate dissertation.
 Once you know the sections they expect, you can start planning for the study.
 The guideline given above does not cover all the integral elements of this write-up.
 Thus, you need to do more research to learn all the critical parts of the introduction.